-Obviously, this is the best case scenario, and the deck contains backup options for when you don’t happen to draw such a favourable curve.
-Powerful plays should be easy to come by, despite the fact that your deck has no duplicates.
+Obviously, you won't always draw this in the perfect curve.
+Regardless, powerful plays should be easy to come by, despite the fact that your deck has no duplicates.
 In fact, the unpredictability of a deck like this may just throw your opponent off-guard, as they have no way of knowing what cards to expect in your hand at a given point.

 Early Game: You’re a Hunter, so play out early minions as much as possible.
 Given the natural lack of consistency this deck has, each game will begin very differently.
 With this in mind, play what you can and don’t get behind on the board.
-You have early-game minions like Secretkeeper and Springpaw to contest the board, and your spells can be excellent tools to react to enemy moves.
+You have early-game minions to contest the board, and your Secrets like Freezing Trap and Pack Tactics can be excellent tools to keep early board control.

 Every game will play out differently, so it’s important to adapt to early game plays your opponent makes, and ensure they don’t run away with the win.

 Value is everything at this point in the game, and you don’t want to be trading big minions away for less than they’re worth.
-Keep pressuring your opponent, using cards like Wing Blast and Houndmaster Shaw to damage enemy minions and control the board.
-Your spell count should be rising by now, with Unleash the Beast and all your Secrets boosting future Zul'jin value.
+Keep pressuring your opponent, using cards like Unleash the Hounds to damage their minions whilst keeping pressure up.

 Late Game: By now you should be closing in on the kill.
 You’re on the hunt, and the enemy is limping.
 Now is a great time to slam Dinotamer Brann on the board, ruining your enemy’s hopes of coming back into the game.
-If the game is longer than you’d hope, you’ve always got big minions like Dragonqueen Alexstrasza and Dinotamer Brann to force that final it of damage.
+You want to be finishing them off ASAP - if you haven’t drawn Dinotamer Brann, remember you can play Lorekeeper Pokelt to guarantee you draw the big guy next turn.

 You’ll usually have enough fuel to reach the finish line.
-In an emergency, you have a great deal of opportunity to extend the game, and Zul'jin's absurdly powerful battlecry will likely refill your hand, destroy the enemy board, and even add a few minions to your side if things get desperate.
+Zul'jin is gone from Standard format, but you've still got the likes of Dragonbane as direct damage.
 Siamat is another excellent endgame minion, as you can give him keywords that’ll help you out of any predicament.
 Finally, if you’ve saved Zephrys the Great, he’ll give you the ‘perfect’ card from the Basic or Classic set, be it direct damage, board presence, or a full clear.
 It’ll often be enough to see you over the finish line, especially if you have a feel for what cards Zephrys will offer you in a given situation.
 Our Zephrys guide can help you out with this!